kairos-fhir/kairos-fhir-dsl-mapping-example/src/main/groovy/projects/nhs/README.md

 ### added

 * User defined catalog entries for condition and procedures
 * Display description of procedure, condition and observation catalog entries.
+* Encountes for SACT/COSD are suppressed.